Does Coffee Or Green Tea Break Your Fast?

-An internet search for the substances that will and won’t break a fast returns millions of results, so it’s clearly a hot topic as Intermittent Fasting becomes more popular.
+An internet search for the things that will and won’t break a fast returns millions of results, so it’s clearly a hot topic as Intermittent Fasting becomes more popular.

 This article is going to walk you through the basic facts about what will and won’t break your fast, paying particular attention to Coffee and Green Tea, as they seem to be the two drinks on a lot of peoples’ lips.

-Intermittent Fasting has become incredibly popular in recent years as more and more people look for natural ways to help speed up fat loss and manage their overall health.
+Intermittent Fasting has become incredibly popular in recent years as more and more people choose to give it a go.

 But although the principle of intermittent fasting is a relatively simple one, there seems to be quite a lot of debate about what you can and can’t drink or consume during your ‘fasting window’.

-So, we’ve decided to answer a few questions in this article.
+So, we’ve decided to answer a few questions in this article, focusing mainly on Coffee and Green Tea.

 Intermittent Fasting (sometimes referred to as just IF), is the general term given to various eating patterns that involve fasting (simply not eating) for short periods of time.